Rouslan/polyops/doc/cpp/base.rst

     zero if degenerate or exactly half of the polygon's area is inverted.

     This algorithm works on any polygon.
 For non-overlapping non-inverting polygons, more efficient methods exist.
-The magnitude of the return value is two times the area of the polygon.